ReallBoyy/auto-backup-script/README.txt

-Auto backup/archive and then upload to discord webhook url using node javascript
+Auto backup/archive and then upload to discord server using discord webhook url

 Guide:
 1. Open config.json file